 On February 17, 2006, the Company entered into a definitive agreement to divest all of its operations in Mexico for total approximate cash consideration of \$18.0 million subject to adjustments for the closing net asset calculations, with \$1.5 million payable in cash on signing of the Equity Purchase Agreement and \$16.5 million by means of a secured promissory note payable in installments through December 2006, which approximates the net book value of the operations.
 The purchaser, Sakoki LLC, is a newly-formed entity controlled by Massih Tayebi.
 Although Massih Tayebi has no current role with the Company, he was a co-founder of the Company, having served as Chief Executive Officer from inception in 1994 through September 2000 and as a director from inception through April 2002.
 In addition, Massih Tayebi owns or controls approximately 11% of the total voting power of the Company's capital stock.
 He is also the brother of Masood Tayebi, the Company's current Chairman of the Board of Directors.
 Masood Tayebi has no personal financial interest in the transaction and will have no role with the entity that has purchased the Mexico Operations.
-The transaction was approved by the disinterested members of the Company's Board of Directors after consideration of other expressions of interest and a valuation analysis by an independent audit firm.
+The transaction was approved by the disinterested members of the Company's Board of Directors after consideration of other expressions of interest and an independent valuation analysis.

 The final closing balance sheet as of February 17, 2006 resulted in net asset adjustments aggregating to a total approximate \$18.9 million consideration, \$1.5 million which was paid on February 17, 2006, with the remaining \$17.4 million payable by means of the promissory note in installments through December 31, 2006 with an interest rate of 7.5% per annum.
-The first scheduled note payment of \$3.3 million was received from the buyer on May 19, 2006.
-The remaining note receivable balance of \$14.6 million which includes accrued interest through June 30, 2006 is reflected on the Company's Consolidated Balance Sheet as of June 30, 2006.
 On June 26, 2006, the Company entered into an Addendum with the buyer to finalize the closing net asset calculations, pursuant to which the parties agreed that the resulting total purchase price was \$18.9 million.
-The Addendum also provided for a conditional waiver that permits the purchaser to make the payment due on August 17, 2006 by September 29, 2006, and for the installments due on November 17, 2006 and December 31, 2006 to be made no later than December 29, 2006.
-The installments will continue to accrue interest at the rate of 7.5% per annum.
+The Addendum also provided for a conditional waiver that permits the purchaser to make the payment due on August 17, 2006 by September 30, 2006, and for the installments due on November 17, 2006 and December 31, 2006 to be made on or before December 29, 2006.
 Failure to make the payments on such later dates will result in a restoration of the original terms of the note.
+The first scheduled note payment of \$3.3 million was received from the buyer on May 19, 2006, and the second scheduled note payment of \$5.5 million was received in installments of \$5.2 million on September 29, 2006 and \$0.3 million on October 10, 2006.
+The remaining note receivable balance of \$9.6 million which includes accrued interest through September 30, 2006, and includes the \$0.3 million payment received on October 10, 2006 is reflected on the Company's Consolidated Balance Sheet as of September 30, 2006.
+The unpaid principal will continue to accrue interest at the rate of 7.5% per annum.